SayedKamaluddin/cs30-major-project/proposal.md

 # Project Proposal: Base Defence

 ## Disccription
-I want to make a Game like Base Defense so the player has some characters and is playing aganst characters i haven't decided if i want it to be primarly defending or the player can attack too in which case they'll both have the same charackters
+I want to make a Game like Base Defense so the player has some characters and is playing aganst the same characters The goal is to defent your base while destroying you enemie's.
+There will be diffrent characters with diffrent abilities you can chose from each with thier pros and cons.

 ## Needs to have list